sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 Workloads do not directly consume this feature, it is for cluster admins during kubelet configuration.
-Administrators can check the kubelet feature flag metric `kubernetes_feature_enabled` to see if this is enabled.

 ###### How can someone using this feature know that it is working for their instance?